gcampidilli/minnesota_robotics_preview/README.md

 create_dataset.py
 - Scales and crops images to the same size, then creates a dataset of image tensors and labels

-ewm_vae.py
+ewm_conv_vae.py
-- Applies Variational Autoencoder algorithm to dataset produced by create_dataset.py to generate synthetic images
+- Applies convolutional Variational Autoencoder algorithm to dataset produced by create_dataset.py to generate synthetic images